joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 for the noise source and does not over-credit the min entropy due to variation that is essentially deterministic in its origin.

-> **JEH Note**: It isn't clear how to demonstrate that the estimators provide a reasonable lower bound for the source min entropy.
+The estimators vary in complexity and response to the data, so it isn't clear how to demonstrate that the estimators provide a reasonable lower bound for the source min entropy.

-## A Procedure Shared by the New Analysis Approaches: Selection of a Sub-Distribution
+## Noise Source Changes to Help Ease Analysis
-The SP 800-90B entropy estimators are often capable of producing meaningful min entropy bounds for single reasonably stable distributions, but they are likely to (sometimes dramatically) overestimate the available min entropy when they are provided data from a progression of distinct sub-distributions, even when output from these sub-distributions are output in a completely deterministic fashion.
+The SP 800-90B entropy estimators are often capable of producing meaningful min entropy bounds for single reasonably stable distributions, but they are likely to (sometimes dramatically) overestimate the available min entropy when they are provided data from a progression of distinct sub-distributions, even when the selection of the sub-distributions is made in a completely deterministic fashion.
 If a noise source essentially behaves in one of `n` distinct ways, then it is commonly more meaningful to assess each of the possible `n` sub-distributions, as the *overall* assessment of all the data (inclusive of all the